Scalable Deep Reinforcement Learning for Routing and Spectrum Access in Physical Layer: Benefit of Power Control

 After adjusting the powers for one flow, the bottleneck SINRs for all other flows would increase due to the reduced interference.
 We recompute $\text{SINR}_{\mathrm{bottleneck}}^{(f)}$ for all the flows, and go through all the flows successively in one round, from the data flow with highest bottleneck SINR value to the lowest.

 While this method is heuristic, it is sufficient to illustrate the benefit of power control.
 In Table~\ref{tab:powercontrol}, we provide a comparison of achieved rates before and after power control, with the routing and spectrum access solutions already determined by the DDQN agent.
 As the results suggest, with even a simple power control heuristic within each data flow, the bottleneck rates can already be improved.
-These results show the efficacy of this simple power control method, as well as the potential for more sophisticated rate optimization, even after the routes are already fixed.
+These results show the efficacy of this simple power control method even after the routes are already fixed, as well as the potential for more sophisticated rate optimization.